-Each LEA and site will receive a report card that includes the LEA or site's A-F School Letter Grade.
+Each LEA and site will receive a report card that includes the LEA or site's A-F School Letter Grade including the + or - indication related to AMOs and other measures.
 In addition, each LEA and site will receive an AMO report.
 A sample of the AMO report is found on the next two pages.
 Please note that Oklahoma's Test Score Reports provide the percent of student who score at each proficiency level at each LEA and the site.
 The percent of students scoring proficient is easily found on the score reports for all students and by student subgroups.
 LEAs can use these reports as well as the AMO reports to determine how well students are performing.